 Para Athlete integration, Athlete Membership ranking system, Championship planning and delivery, Facility Compliance Matrix and Equipment program.

 Sheryl brings with her years of experience in the rowing, running and coaching communities.
-During her time in Victoria, BC, Sheryl represented Canada for seven years as part of Rowing Canada, earning silver at the 2009 World Championships and two World Cup bronze medals.
+Sheryl represented Canada for seven years as part of Rowing Canada, earning silver at the 2009 World Championships and two World Cup bronze medals.
 Since, she has discovered the strength and unity that running brings to communities and people after participating in over 20+ marathons and ultra marathons across North America, and as a member of multiple running clubs and groups.